On this page

 You can configure advanced options in your Federated Authentication instance for greater control over your federated users and authentication flow.

 You can manage federated authentication from the Federation

 Management Console.
 You can access the console as long as you are an

 Organization Owner in one or more organizations that are

 To open the Federation Management Console:

-You can have Atlas assign users who authenticate through the IdP a default role in a mapped organization.
+You can configure Atlas to automatically provision each user who authenticates through the IdP with a default role in a mapped organization.
 You can select different roles for different organizations.

 The selected role only applies to users who authenticate through the IdP if they do not already have a role in the organization.